 3. What's the probability that, on a given trial of this experiment, exactly two coins land heads?
-You don't need any formal probability knowledge here.
-Just use common sense, and your answers to problems 1 and 2 above.
+You don't need any formal probability formulas or ideas here.
+Just use common sense, and your answers to Exercises 1 and 2 above.
+Express your answer as a decimal or a percent.